 Committee meetings are focused and productive, and a summary of the meeting is shared with all members.
 Consequently they are aware of all the strategic issues pertaining to the school.

 The termly meeting is well-attended and has a clear agenda.
 The governors are knowledgeable about school priorities and ask challenging questions about the action the school is taking to implement new legislation, secure school improvement and meet challenging targets

 The Governing Board carries out the Headteacher’s appraisal annually.
-Several Governors have undertaken Headteacher’s appraisal training and expert assistance was sought from the School Improvement Partner.
-The appraisal process allows us to look closely at the performance of the Headteacher, have discussions about areas of strength and areas for development in that performance, and set new targets against which the Headteacher’s performance will be evaluated.
+Several Governors have undertaken Head Teacher’s appraisal training and expert assistance was sought from the School Improvement Adviser.
+The appraisal process allows us to look closely at the performance of the Head Teacher, have discussions about areas of strength and areas for development in that performance, and set new targets against which the Head Teacher’s performance will be evaluated.

 Achievement of pupils

 Progress and attainment data for all children across the school, including vulnerable groups, is analysed by the SMT and presented to Governors.
 Data is focused on reading, writing and maths.
 Analysis is done at varying levels, including year groups, classes, pupil premium, high ability and boys/girls.
 The impact of this is that governors are aware of how children are performing; where there are issues and can ask challenging questions to ensure that any identified problems are addressed in a timely manner.
 This ensures that the Governing Board know throughout the year how the school is progressing towards the school priorities and targets.